MSSPL-KamalenduGarai/jpeg2000-converter/readme.md

 Builds the app for OS X, Linux, and Windows, using [electron-packager](https://github.com/maxogden/electron-packager).

 ## TODO
+- add notifications whether dependencies are installed and if not install them
 - Add thumbnail images async
 - Add settings to allow changing the directory that the files get saved in.
 - Clean up temp files.